bzbianca/Chapter3Programs/README.md

 ## Leap Year

 1. Get the year to check if it is a Leap Year
-2. Use division to check if the year is divisible by 4 and no divisible by 100 or divisible by 400
+2. Use division to check if the year is divisible by 4 and not divisible by 100 or divisible by 400
 3. Output if the year is a leap year or not

 Pseudo Code